 Know the Consumer

-In order to communicate your message in the most direct way possible, you need to know what channels your customers are on.
+To communicate your message in the most direct way possible, you need to know what channels your customers are on.
 Are you a B2B company with consumers that spend a lot of time on LinkedIn?
 Are you a clothing brand targeting millennials that engage mostly on Instagram?
 Knowing your consumer demographic and characteristics will help you develop an omnichannel marketing campaign tailored specifically to your consumer base that targets every platform and device they come into contact with.

 Testing and Tracking